uviclibraries/onboarding/laser_adv.md

 2. Cleaning the lens and mirror: Ruby will frequently indicate if the lens and mirror need to be cleaned.
 This is important to ensure the accuracy of the cuts and the focus of the laser.
 When required, cleaning can be done with the lens tissue and the lens cleaner.
 The laser must be turned **off** when cleaning the lens and mirror for your safety.
 Carefully remove the mirror by loosening the nob, clean the mirror by making sure to be very gentle, and avoid touching the surface with your fingers.

-3. Disposing of scraps: Boxes are available in the laser cutting room to place any small, unusable pieces left over from previous jobs.
-When this box is full, Rich can arrange for a pickup.
+3. Disposing of scraps: A brown bin is available in the 3D Printing Room to place any small, unusable pieces left over from previous jobs.
+When this bin is full, Rich can arrange for a pickup.